AdnanePow/AzurePGPDecryption/README.md

 **2. Logging:** The ILogger instance is used to log information and errors during the execution of the function.

 **3. Exception Handling:** Any exceptions that occur during the decryption process are caught and logged, and a BadRequestObjectResult is returned with the corresponding error message.

+#  Azure File Information Class
+This repository includes a C# class named "AzureFileInfo" that represents the file information required for accessing and processing files stored in Azure Blob Storage.
+The class provides properties for the Azure Blob Storage connection string, blob container name, and blob name.

+## Properties
+The AzureFileInfo class includes the following properties:

+**1. ConnectionString: Represents the connection string for accessing the Azure Blob Storage account.**

+**2. BlobContainerName: Specifies the name of the blob container where the file is stored.**

+**3. BlobName: Represents the name of the specific blob/file within the container.**

+## Methods
+The AzureFileInfo class includes the following method:

+**-.
+Validate: This method validates the AzureFileInfo object by ensuring that the required properties (ConnectionString, BlobContainerName, and BlobName) are not null or empty.
+It takes a prefix parameter (_prefix) that can be used to provide additional context or details in the error message if any of the properties are missing.**

+## Usage
+To use the AzureFileInfo class, follow these steps:

+**1. Instantiate an AzureFileInfo object.**

+**2. Set the ConnectionString, BlobContainerName, and BlobName properties with the relevant values.**

+**3. Call the Validate method to ensure that the required properties are provided.**